Robert Reid (author): Writing

 After Silicon Graphics, Reid became a venture capitalist.
 He continued to write as well, for places such as Wired, including a 1997 cover story about online video.

 In 1995, Reid wrote Year One, which was an examination of student life, as a student at Harvard Business School.
 The paperback was released by Avon the following year, in the wake of positive reviews from Business Week and others.

 Reid wrote Architects of the Web, a book about the Silicon Valley, in 1997.
-It chronicled the rise of the Internet as a commercial medium as well as then rising entrepreneurs like Marc Andreessen of Netscape, Jerry Yang of Yahoo and Rob Glaser of RealNetworks.
+It chronicled the rise of the Internet as a commercial medium as well as then-rising entrepreneurs like Marc Andreessen of Netscape, Jerry Yang of Yahoo and Rob Glaser of RealNetworks.
 It was positively reviewed and later released in paperback in 1999.

 In July 2012, Random House/Del Rey published Year Zero, a work of science fiction.
 The plot revolves around alien cultures coming into contact with Earth music.
 The resulting fines and penalties from copyright infringement have bankrupted the whole universe.
 Humans suddenly own everything—and the aliens are not amused.

 In August 2017, Random House/Del Rey published After On: A Novel of Silicon Valley, a cyberthriller also rooted in science fiction.
 The plot involves the rise of a superintelligent AI and involves elements concerning data privacy and government intrusion, post-Tinder romance, nihilistic terrorism, artificial consciousness, and synthetic biology.

 Business and lecturing

 Reid was the sole founder of the online music company Listen.com, where he served as CEO and as Executive chairman.
 In 2001, Listen.com launched Rhapsody, an unlimited music streaming service for $9.99 a month—the first licensed service of its kind.
 In 2003, the company was acquired by RealNetworks, where Reid remained as a company vice president.
 Later, MTV purchased Rhapsody from RealNetworks for $230 million.

 In March 1999, Reid became the founding outside board member of IGN Entertainment.
-IGN went public in March of the following year and was acquired by News Corp in September 2005 for $650MM.
+IGN went public in March of the following year and was acquired by News Corp in September 2005 for $650 million.

-In March 2012, Reid gave a main-stage TED talk called "The $8 Billion iPod."
-He explained his idea of "copyright math."
-The talk satirized the information provided by entertainment lobbyists and lawyers to indicate losses accrued by the entertainment industry due to "copyright theft."
-In April 2019, Reid gave a main-stage TED talk warning of a coming pandemic - specifically, one caused by an artificial pathogen.